 What is Fascia?

-More word trivia: “fascia” is a latin word that translates to any of the following: band, bandage, ribbon, swathe.
+More word trivia: “fascia” is a Latin word that translates to any of the following: band, bandage, ribbon, swathe.

 Fascia boards run along the edge of your roof.
 They are essentially the trim on the outside of your home.
 They provide a nice, finished edge to your roof.
 Fascia boards are generally made out of: